replit/kaboom/README.md

 Check out our official [website](https://kaboomjs.com/)!

-(This README talks about kaboom v0.8, which will be released shortly.
-Code here won't work on previous versions.
-For old README look at commits before e19134e)

 **NOTE**: Kaboom is still in early active development, expect breaking changes and lots of new features.
+This README talks about the latest beta version (`kaboom@next`)

 ## Examples